owdproject/app-about/README.md

 ## Compatibility

-This application is compatible with Open Web Desktop client version `3.0.0-alpha.3`.
+The application is compatible with Open Web Desktop client version `3.0.0-alpha.3`.

 ## License

-This application is released under the [GNU General Public License v3](LICENSE).
+The application is released under the [GNU General Public License v3](LICENSE).